hassonor/devops-knowledge/AWS/path-to-solutions-architect-associate/VPC/DIRECT_CONNECT.md

 ___

-* Using AWS Direct CConnect, you can establish private connectivity between AWS and your data center or office.
+* Using AWS Direct Connect, you can establish private connectivity between AWS and your data center or office.
 * In Many cases, you can reduce your network costs, increase bandwidth throughput, and provide a more consistent network experience than internet-based connections.